jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 [Americans Liberty](https://techvolution.io/content/images/2020/04/boston-public-library-o_ez64ErEbQ-unsplash.jpg)

-_Two times regular people stepped up to become player gods.
-History always celebrates protagonists and player gods.
+_History always celebrates protagonists and player gods.
+These are two times regular people stepped up to become player gods.
 Credit: [Boston Public Library](https://unsplash.com/photos/o_ez64ErEbQ)_

 We hit the Internet Age in 1970.
 Since then, hackers, geniuses, and geeks have been fighting to give the incredible power of computers to Main Street.
 The middlemen who control Industrial Age technology are fighting them off with things like fancy marketing campaigns, copyright laws, and political lobbying.